My name is Kay and my background is in product and graphic design.

 You can find all our meditations on SoundCloud, just look for NMC Mindfulness or follow the link below.

 New meditations and updates are posted every fortnight.
-If you have any questions, feedback or suggestions please email .
+If you have any questions, feedback or suggestions please email email@example.com.
 CD’s are also available on request.

 We also have an NMC Mindfulness facebook group

-Description: This simple meditation is designed to fit into a busy day.
-You can practice any time throughout the day.
+This simple meditation is designed to fit into a busy day and you can practice it at any time.
 This recording looks at awareness of breath and pattern of thought to help revitalise and energise you for the day.